greninger-lab/revica-strm/README.md

 ## Workflow
 ![Workflow](revica_workflow_diagram.png)

-## Usage - REVICA
+## Usage

-REVICA is built to be run via NextFlow and Docker from the cloud.
-Cloning this repo is only necessary if you want the databases or test data.
+REVICA is built to be run on the cloud via NextFlow and Docker.
+Cloning this repo is only necessary if you want the databases, scripts, or test data.

 - Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation)
 - Install [`Docker`](https://docs.docker.com/engine/installation/)